Selubi/selubi.github.io/docs/linux/grub.md

 search --set=root --fs-uuid <UUID>
 ```

+## Interacting with GRUB

+GRUB screen will usually be skipped if we have only one OS installed.
+If we want to show GRUB, press `Shift` or `Esc` during boot.
+The grub screen is a list of menu entries to boot into.

+When selecting a menu entry, press `E` to edit the options (such as kernel parameters) for that entry.
+This action will open an editor related to that entry's configuration.
+An example use-case for this is booting to rescue mode.
+We can do that by setting `systemd.unit=rescue.target` on systemd-based entries.

+We can also press `C` to enter the GRUB shell and type `help` to list all available commands.

 ## Extra Notes

 The information regarding bootloaders is all over the place.
 For example, below are some questions that might get different answers.